EliezerAmbion/flutter_recipe_app/README.md

 The Recipe App allows users to browse through a list of recipes and view the details of a selected recipe.
 This App also includes the steps on how to cook the given recipe and view its ingredients.

+Users can also add a recipe to their favorite list for future reference.